TomMakesThings/Magic-19/README.md

 local optimum.
 This approach was chosen as the algorithm can get stuck at a local optimum if temperature is too low it is more eective to restart the annealing process.

+## Solutions
 A total of four unique solutions were found: three of which have 2 in the center, one of which has 4.
-These can be found when running with seeds 540267, 123456, 10 and 250 below.
-Additionally when run multiple times, sometimes a solution was found again but with the order of the points ipped.
-For example seeds 123456, 999 and 112021 all generate the same solution but with dierent letter allocations.
+When run multiple times, sometimes a solution is found again but with the order of the points fipped.

 <img src="https://github.com/TomMakesThings/Magic-19/blob/assets/Images/Hexagon-Solutions.png" width=600>